cmmid/cmmid.github.io/topics/covid19/_posts/2020-03-24-age_hypotheses.md

 tags: [transmission-dynamics]
 ---

-The COVID-19 pandemic has shown a markedly low proportion of cases among children.
-Age disparities in observed cases could be explained by assortative mixing patterns and reactive school closures which decrease mixing between children, or by children exhibiting lower susceptibility to infection, or by children having a lower propensity to show clinical symptoms.
-We formally test these hypotheses by fitting an age-structured mathematical model to epidemic data from six countries, finding strong age dependence in the probability of developing clinical symptoms, rising from around 20% in under 10s to over 70% in older adults.
-We find that interventions aimed at halting transmission in children may have minimal effects on preventing cases depending on the relative transmissibility of subclinical infections.
-Our estimated age-specific clinical fraction has implications for the expected global burden of clinical cases because of demographic differences across settings.
-In younger populations, the expected clinical attack rate would be lower, although it is likely that comorbidities in low-income countries will affect disease severity.
+The COVID-19 pandemic has shown a markedly low proportion of cases among children1,23,4.
+Age disparities in observed cases could be explained by children having lower susceptibility to infection, lower propensity to show clinical symptoms, or both.
+We evaluate these possibilities by fitting an age-structured mathematical model to epidemic data from six countries.
+We estimate that clinical symptoms occur in 25% (95% CrI: 19–32%) of infections in 10–19-year-olds, rising to 76% (68–82%) in over-70s, and that susceptibility to infection in under-20s is approximately half that of older adults.
+Accordingly, we find that interventions aimed at children may have a relatively small impact on total cases, particularly if the transmissibility of subclinical infections is low.
+The age-specific clinical fraction and susceptibility we have estimated has implications for the expected global burden of COVID-19 because of demographic differences across settings: in younger populations, the expected clinical attack rate would be lower, although it is likely that comorbidities in low-income countries will affect disease severity.
 Without effective control measures, regions with older populations may see disproportionally more clinical cases, particularly in the later stages of the pandemic.

-The role of age in transmission is critical to designing interventions aiming to decrease transmission in the population as a whole, and to projecting the expected global burden.
-Early evidence, including presented here, suggests that there is age dependence in the risk of clinical symptoms following infection.
-Understanding if and by how much subclinical infections contribute to transmission has implications for predicted global burden and the impact of control interventions.
-This question must be resolved to effectively forecast and control COVID-19 epidemics.

-A pre-print copy of the [main text](https://www.medrxiv.org/content/10.1101/2020.03.24.20043018v1) is on medrxiv.

-A pre-print copy of the [supplementary information](https://www.medrxiv.org/content/10.1101/2020.03.24.20043018v1.supplementary-material) is also available on medrxiv.
+A pre-print copy of the [revised paper](reports/20200426 - Main - Age dependence_v2_BUNDLED.pdf) is available here